-Assessment and verification: a sample of the product packaging shall be provided on application, together with a corresponding declaration of compliance with this criterion.
+Assessment and verification: a sample of the product packaging shall be provided on application, together with a corresponding declaration of compliance with all the requirements.
+If plastics are used, an informative declaration about the correct disposal of the material shall be included on the packaging itself.